victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/documents/Fabric_deployment.md

          4.   ```cd ./Conversation-Knowledge-Mining-Solution-Accelerator/Deployment/scripts/fabric_scripts```
          5.   ```sh ./run_fabric_items_scripts.sh keyvault_param workspaceid_param solutionprefix_param```
               1.   keyvault_param - the name of the keyvault that was created in Step 1
-              2.   workspaceid_param - the workspaceid created in Step 2
+              2.   workspaceid_param - Existing workspaceid or workspaceid created in Step 3
               3.   solutionprefix_param - prefix used to append to lakehouse upon creation
 5.  **Add App Authentication**